-(Fall-see music department for rotation schedule) 2 credit hours
+(Fall-see music department for rotation schedule)

 Prerequisite: Admission in to Teacher Education Program.
 Basic concepts in teaching general music in the elementary grades; theories of learning music; adapting methods of teaching concepts to the learning styles and special needs of children.
 Includes elementary music room management strategies; lesson planning and assessment.